 CARD IS UPDATED:

 On our Development board, we have a card with information about server changes that need to be made for every new release.
 This policy is set to send a notification to every QA team member when the New Version of the card is updated.

 Done cards from yesterday are moved to Archive.
 In other words, at the end of the day, all cards with criteria indicating they were Moved to Done Date, Not Today are archived.

 *Hint: The next day’s stand up meeting is much easier this way!

 In conclusion, it is fair to mention that there are several ways to perform the process of quality assurance and each one has its merits.
 At Kanbanize, we have found that applying the Kanban method has kept our QA and Development teams as efficient as possible and always striving to remove more and more waste from their processes.
-The most important things for any QA team, no matter what method it makes use of in its day-to-day process, is that it aims to continuously develop, integrate, test and release new products at a cadence and quality that its customers as well as team members find optimal.
+The most important thing for any QA team, no matter what method it makes use of in its day-to-day process, is that it aims to continuously develop, integrate, test and release new products at a cadence and quality that its customers, as well as team members, find optimal.
 We hope that by reaching this stage of the article you have learned something new that will help your QA team be even more effective using Kanban for its processes!